Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 ## Summary
 This study explores how [[Transformative adaptation (TA)]], which addresses the root causes of climate risk, can be operationalized in southern African cities using criteria like inclusivity, challenging power asymmetries, flexibility, and systems thinking.
 Through five water-related projects in Durban and Harare, the research highlights the need for equitable participation and acknowledges the challenges of achieving TA in complex contexts, proposing a pragmatic, learning-oriented approach to gradually scale up transformative efforts.
 (ChatGPT)

+The paper assesses different measures takes to improve water quality in Harare and Durban, 2 South African cities, evaluating them on criteria related to transformative adaptation (see criteria below).
 ## Key Points

 - In SA, the population is rapidly growing in towns and cities driving urban expansion